 Even with no federal limitations on the criminal background check, many states have passed laws to limit how far back the FBI background check can go in the employment decision process.
 In many states, employers are typically only allowed to consider the past seven years of data on the report for misdemeanor criminal records.

-This means that if the background check results in criminal activity reported outside the allowed time frame, it should not be considered as part of the hiring process.1 Juvenile records (which are confidential except for cases where the suspect is tried as an adult) and any other court-sealed documents would also usually not be reported on the background check report.
+This means that if the background check results in criminal activity reported outside the allowed time frame, it should not be considered part of the hiring process.1 Juvenile records (which are confidential except for cases where the suspect is tried as an adult) and any other court-sealed documents would also usually not be reported on the background check report.

 There are some states that allow an extended scope for how far the FBI background check can go, to ten years.
-In addition, many states have implemented exclusions to the seven year time frame if the individual’s salary exceeds a certain amount, and in each state, that salary amount varies.
+In addition, many states have implemented exclusions to the seven-year time frame if the individual’s salary exceeds a certain amount, and in each state, that salary amount varies.

 To determine how far back an FBI background check may go, the best option is to research your state regulations.